wasmodic/webr-local/README.md

 An extension of the [https://github.com/wasmodic/webr](https://github.com/wasmodic/webr) repository.

-The primary difference is that R functions are sourced from a package that is compiled to WAMm and hosted on a GitHub pages site.
+The primary difference is that R functions are sourced from a package that is compiled to WASM and hosted on a GitHub pages site.

 ## How does the app work?
 Look at the `<script/>` html section.
 R is started in a few key steps: